sallake/sallake.github.io/README.md

 - _The Murder of Roger Ackroyd_ by Agatha Christie 🔍
 - _Of Mice and Men_ by John Steinbeck 🍃
 - _The Shawshank Redemption_ directed by Frank Darabont 🕊
+- _Rear Window_ directed by Alfred Hitchcock 🎬
+- _Enemy of the State_ directed by Tony Scott 🍕

 Photo by: [Denys Nevozhai](https://unsplash.com/photos/guNIjIuUcgY)